Metropolitan State University of Denver, Biology Department

 |English Composition (ENG 1010 & 1020)||2 semesters|

-Courses that are required/highly recommended depending on the school include Biochemistry, Genetics, Cell Biology.
+Courses that are required/highly recommended depending on the school include Genetics, & Cell Biology.
 Other recommended courses are Anatomy, Physiology, Microbiology, Immunology, Developmental Biology, Psychology, Sociology, Ethics, Statistics, & other Behavioral sciences.

-*Note: Rocky Vista University requires an additional semester of biology, such as microbiology, anatomy & physiology.
+*Note: Rocky Vista University requires two additional semesters of biology, such as microbiology, anatomy & physiology.
 Biochemistry is required.
 6 credits of behavioral or social sciences are required.

 Candidates who meet the minimum requirements will be invited to submit a supplemental application via email to RVUCOM.